pangyyen/tp/docs/UserGuide.md

    <ol>
       <li>This command should only be used when there is patient(s) in the patient list.</li>
       <li>For instance, <code>add-medical-history 1 d/2023-10-01 mc/asthma t/ventolin</code> adds the medical history asthma with ventolin as the treatment for the patient with index 1.
 Make sure to register patients into CareCentral prior to adding their medical records.</li>
+      <li>For dates, we allow it to be in the past, up until today's date, but not future dates.</li>
    </ol>
 </div>